 Interested in transferring to the University of Houston to complete an online program?
 Here's what you need to know to get started.
 The first major hurdle that our transfer students face prior to transferring is selecting a degree.
 Many transfer students are excited to study at the University of Houston but aren't sure about which degree to pursue.
-One of the many roles of the Office of Online and Distance Education is to support you in making that decision.
+One of the many roles of Online and Special Programs is to support you in making that decision.
 Our helpful and knowledgeable staff can discuss degree options and prepare you for what to expect when you arrive to the University of Houston.

 Contact Us >